Joe Manchin Tries to Repair His Relationship With Trump

 Sen. Joe Manchin (D-W.V.), one of the most vulnerable Democratic lawmakers up for re-election this year, knows that he has to placate President Donald Trump through November—even if the president doesn’t return the favor.

-After Trump threw the conservative Democrat under the bus last week in an interview with the New York Times over the senator’s vote against the GOP tax bill, Manchin gave the president a call.
+After Trump threw the conservative Democrat under the bus last week in an interview with The New York Times over the senator’s vote against the GOP tax bill, Manchin gave the president a call.

-“I just assumed, Mr. President, that your staff has not made you aware of all the things I’ve done, all the meetings we’ve had, all the different correspondence back and forth of what we could find of a bipartisan pathway forward,” Manchin said he told Trump.
+“I just assumed, Mr. President, that your staff has not made you aware of all the things I’ve done, all the meetings we’ve had, all the different correspondence back and forth of what we could find of a bipartisan pathway forward,” Manchin said he told Trump, detailing the conversation to The Daily Beast.
 “I just assumed that you weren’t told that and I would like from this day forward, on bills that we want to work in a bipartisan way—and I want to work every bill in a bipartisan way—and when you’re serious about a bipartisan bill that you want to work on too, then I’m going to come directly to you.”

-Manchin told The Daily Beast on Wednesday that he would continue extending olive branches to Trump, ostensibly as a means to shore up his re-election chances in a state that the president won by 42 points in 2016.
+Manchin indicated on Wednesday that he would continue extending olive branches to Trump, ostensibly as a means to shore up his re-election chances in a state that the president won by 42 points in 2016.

 Trump unleashed on Manchin last week for voting against the tax bill in December, despite Manchin’s claims that he engaged in good-faith efforts with top administration officials in the early stages of the tax-writing process.

 “You know, we hear bullshit from the Democrats.
 Like Joe Manchin.
-Joe’s a nice guy,” Trump told the New York Times.
+Joe’s a nice guy,” Trump told the Times.
 “But he talks.
 But he doesn’t do anything.
 He doesn’t do.
 ‘Hey, let’s get together, let’s do bipartisan.’
 I say, ‘Good, let’s go.’
 Then you don’t hear from him again.
 I like Joe.
 You know, it’s like he’s the great centrist.
 But he’s really not a centrist.
 And I think the people of West Virginia will see that.”

 Trump’s remarks put Manchin and a handful of his colleagues in an increasingly difficult position.
 Manchin, along with Sens.
-Heidi Heitkamp (D-N.D.), Joe Donnelly (D-IN) and Claire McCaskill (D-MO) will need to show a willingness to reach across the aisle in order to win over the majority of voters in their respective states, which Trump won overwhelmingly in 2016.
+Heidi Heitkamp (D-N.D.), Joe Donnelly (D-IN) and Claire McCaskill (D-MO), will need to show a willingness to reach across the aisle in order to win over the majority of voters in their respective states, each of which Trump won overwhelmingly in 2016.
 But the perils of trying to work with the White House might outweigh the ostensible political benefits, as they risk unleashing the wrath of an unpredictable president’s whims.

 Behind Trump’s disparaging remarks about Manchin is the president’s anger that the senator, along with his fellow moderate Democrats, could not be sold on massive tax cuts that they largely support.
 Heitkamp, who traveled on Air Force One with Trump for a tax reform event in North Dakota in September, said she was promised a better process for writing the legislation, which was crafted by Senate Republicans in a way that it could get across the finish line with only GOP votes.